giovannibussotti/GIP/docs/source/giptools/geCNV.rst

 | ``giptools geCNV --samples ZK43 LIPA83``

-| This will generate the binCNV output files in the **gipOut/sampleComparison** folder.
+| This will generate the geCNV output files in the **gipOut/sampleComparison** folder.
 | The output consists in four files.